 Before 1921, a type 1 diabetes diagnosis was terminal.
 It spelt a death sentence with few effective treatments.
-2021 marks 100 years since the discovery of insulin… but how did we get there?
+2022 marked 100 years since a few Canadian scientists successfully administered insulin to a human patient… but how did we get here?
 If you had T1D, you were likely put on one of many strict, fad diets.
-1886 Bernhard Naunyn, one of the biggest early driving forces for the emerging understanding of […]
+1886 Bernhard Naunyn, one of the biggest […]

 Talking T1D Research with Prof Tom Kay